tpaschalis/tpaschalis.github.io/_posts/2020-01-22-three-years-later.markdown

 - I'd love to write a lot more.
 I initially set of a goal of 52 posts (~one per week), but I already feel slacking off.
 Now that I've written this in public, I hope I can gather the courage to do it.
 - I'd love to improve quality.
-- Up to past year, I was pretty confident about my English skills.
-Having to work daily with people in english, revealed to me that there's room for improvement.
+- Until recently, I was pretty confident about my English skills.
+Working with english-speaking people on a day-to-day basis, made me understand that there's room for improvement.
 So a goal is both to proofread and fix past posts, and improve on new ones.
 - I'm thinking about switching to Hugo, and/or switching to another, personal domain.
 I don't want to break any links, and if this happens, it will probably need to be early during 2020.
 - *vol 2* I will either publish a small game, or a small 'book'-like thingy